| ECMI Glossary of Water Related TermsA B C D

 for surfacewater supplies and wastewater treatment plants.
 For drinking water,

 turbidity is parameter that is typically monitored.
+Total Dissolved Solids: Is determined by

 filtering a measured volume of sample through a standard glass fiber filter.
 The